-Traditional Red, Homestyle, Chili Verde, Veggie:
+Traditional Red, Homestyle, Chili Verde:

-- A. No ingredient may be pre-cooked in any way prior to the commencement of the official cooking time.
-The only exceptions are canned vegetables, sauces, peppers, liquids, seasoning pastes and meat substitutes. - B. Cooking times may vary by cook-off, as determined by the Chief Judge. - C. Meat may be pre-cut or ground but MAY NOT be pre-cooked, treated, seasoned or marinated in any manner. - D. Grinding and/or mixing of spices is allowed. - E. All other ingredients must be prepared and/or chopped on-site during the preparation period.
+- A. Meat may be pre-cut or ground but MAY NOT be pre-cooked, treated, seasoned or marinated in any manner.
+Preference is not given to either cut meat, ground meat, shredded meat or cubed meat. - B. No ingredient may be pre-cooked in any way prior to the commencement of the official cooking time.
+The only exceptions are canned vegetables, sauces, pepper sauces, liquids, seasoning pastes and meat substitutes. - C. Grinding and/or mixing of spices is allowed prior to the event.
+All other ingredients must be prepared and/or chopped on-site during the preparation period.
 The preparation period is the designated time between set-up and the start of the cooking period for each category.
-Preparation times may vary by cook-off, as determined by the Chief Judge. - F. All ingredients must be sourced to a licensed food manufacturer, wholesale supplier or retail store.
+Preparation times may vary by cook-off, as determined by the Chief Judge. - D. Garnishes are not allowed.
+Rule of thumb- if an ingredient found on the top layer of an entry bowl cannot also be found mixed throughout the entire bowl, it is a garnish and is not permitted. - E. All ingredients must be sourced to a licensed food manufacturer, wholesale supplier or retail store.
 Purchase receipts are recommended and may be required at some cook-offs.
-No ingredients are allowed that have originated from unlicensed growers or suppliers.
-No home grown or home canned/bottled ingredients are allowed.
-No wild game meat is permitted, even if processed by a licensed facility.
-All ingredients are subject to inspection at any time, by ICS representatives or local and state officials. - G. All food whether stored, resting or cooking must always be maintained at food-safe temperatures.
-Food temperatures are subject to inspection at any time by ICS representatives or local/state officials. - H. All food handling, preparation and serving must comply with all local and state guidelines, policies and rules. - I. Failure to abide by any of the above, in the unilateral and unfettered opinion of the Chief Judge, will result in immediate disqualification from the cook-off.
+All ingredients are subject to inspection at any time, by ICS representatives or local and state officials. - F. All food whether stored, resting or cooking must always be maintained at food-safe temperatures.
+Food temperatures are subject to inspection at any time by ICS representatives or local/state officials. - G. All food handling, preparation and serving must comply with all local and state guidelines, policies and rules. - H. Failure to abide by any of the above, in the unilateral and unfettered opinion of the Chief Judge, will result in immediate disqualification from the cook-off.